sverrirs/jekyll-paginate-v2/README.md

 Enhanced replacement for the previously built-in [jekyll-paginate gem](https://github.com/jekyll/jekyll-paginate).

 The code was based on the original design of [jekyll-paginate](https://github.com/jekyll/jekyll-paginate) and features were mostly drawn from discussions from the issues pages (especially https://github.com/jekyll/jekyll-paginate/issues/27) and some from the excellent [Octopress::Paginate code](https://github.com/octopress/paginate).

-Thanks guys!
+Thanks everybody :heart:

 ## Features